athomasq/athomasq.github.io/investing/investing-in-public.md

 ### Portfolio Performance

-So far, all of this seems to be working well.
-My angel portfolio is currently at a multiple of 1.8 and an IRR of 157%.
+So far, all of this seems to be working well: my angel portfolio is currently at a blended multiple of 1.83.

 Here's my performance sliced by year of deployment: